makandra/consul/README.md

 end
 ```

-There are no restrictions on the name or constructor arguments of your this class.
+There are no restrictions on the name or constructor arguments of this class.

 You can deposit all kinds of objects in your power.
 See the sections below for details.